Out front the

-eatery—albeit airconned behind thick plate glass—a man selling books from tall
+eatery—albeit airconned & behind thick plate glass—a man selling books from tall pavement stacks.
+New, plastic-wrapped, serious volumes, it

 appeared.
-Somehow yesterday the man immediately twigged his quarry might have
+Somehow yesterday the chap immediately twigged his quarry might have

 been a Pramoedya fan.
-Pulled out the article as if from a hat and passed across.
+Pulled out the article as if from a hat.

 of other countries of course; and Pramoedya was usually the only Indo writer